 B. Letter of Suspension

 a.
 A suspension letter will outline the suspension time for the student and which term they may be allowed to return to their studies.
 At the end of the period, the student must apply for reinstatement.
-The reinstatement letter must be filed through the Office of the Provost to the attention of the Associate Provost.
+The reinstatement letter must be filed through the Office of the Provost to the attention of the Vice Provost.